 Getting Here

-Kulik Lodge is located in the Katmai National Park, a remote area of Alaska accessible only by air.
+Kulik Lodge is located in Katmai National Park, a remote area of Alaska accessible only by air.
 Participants will need to secure their own transportation to Anchorage for the event.
 From there, charter air service from Anchorage to Kulik Lodge will be provided as part of the event package on Katmai Air.
 Transportation to Kulik Lodge from Anchorage will be aboard a pressurized PC-12 aircraft (approximately 1 hour.)

 staying here